Octopus

 Octopus is a dynamic analysis framework for Android applications, part of the PiRogue Tool Suite.
 It instruments Android app behavior using Frida and provides the following capabilities:

-Full network capture (on device)
+Full network capture: On-device network capture using

 Octopus communicates with a running adb-server, either locally or remotely.